torqueforge/rentpath-2015-april/outline_day_2.md

 - That value represents the same concept everywhere
 - Each branch of each conditional returns the smallest atomic idea

 Is it open/closed to 6-packs?
+No.

 ### They Do -> 99 Bottles, DRY to Extract class

 ### Create SOLID posters

+- [ ] Need more info here on this assignment.
+Guess: split into 5 groups, each group gets a letter to make a short presentation on.
+How long?
+5 minutes?

 ### DEMO 99 Bottles, Conditional to Polymorphism